vruusmann/openscoring.io/_posts/2023-01-28-python_xgboost_aft_pmml.md

 ```

 As noted earlier, survival analysis is a subtype of regression analysis.
-This makes it possible to wrap an AFT booster object into an `xgboost.XGBRegressor` object, and have it directly respond to `XGBRegressor.predict(X)` method invocations.
+This makes it possible to wrap an AFT booster object into an `xgboost.XGBRegressor` object, and have it directly respond to `XGBRegressor.predict(X)` method calls.

 ### Pipeline verification